ssebs/ssebs-www/content/blog/vibe-coding-1.md

 The next day (when I got more tokens), I decided enough was enough.
 I finally started using my brain again.

-I made a list of architectural issues & told claude to refactor them.
-Using the [superpowers](https://github.com/obra/superpowers) plugin, I made a plan & had claude try to implement it all at once.
+I made a list of architectural issues & told Claude to refactor them.
+Using the [superpowers](https://github.com/obra/superpowers) plugin, I made a plan & had Claude try to implement it all at once.

-Sadly when it came down to it, claude tried its best but couldn't do the whole refactor at once.
+Sadly when it came down to it, Claude tried its best but couldn't do the whole refactor at once.

 I ended up splitting the plan into bite sized chunks (fix duplicate logic, move web view to a separate file, etc.), and started over.